sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - System 1 operates automatically and quickly, with little or no effort and no sense of voluntary control.
     - System 2 allocates attention to the effortful mental activities that demand it, including complex computations.
 The operations of System 2 are often associated with the subjective experience of agency, choice, and concentration.
 It is activated when an event is detected that violates the model of the world that system 1 maintains.
     - Intense focusing on a task can make people effectively blind, even to stimuli that normally attract attention.

+- “Semmelweis Reflex” is a metaphor for our reflex-like tendency to reject new evidence or new knowledge because it contradicts our established norms, beliefs, or paradigms.

+- The ability of bad actors to steal your attention is greater than your ability to filter their endless flow of content.